 The exam schedule is posted on the exams webpage by the first day of each quarter.

 The MyUW page on exams does not list the correct exam times for law school courses.

 Law School exams are taken by exam numbers instead of by names.
-Law students will need to get their exam numbers through their online adjusted schedule.
-Each student is responsible for knowing his or her examination number prior to the start of each exam time and writing it on any item submitted as part of the exam (bluebooks, computer media, and the exam).
+Students are assigned a unique exam number each quarter, available on the Course Requests page.
+Students are responsible for knowing their exam number prior to the start of each exam and recording it on any item submitted as part of the exam.

 Exams to be taken inside designated rooms

 The law faculty adopted the policy in April 2007 that "all Law School exams (other than take-home exams) be taken in designated rooms under procedures established by the deans and Academic Services."
 A chart, with a list of assigned rooms for exams, will be posted each exam day by room 133.

 Exams will be distributed in the assigned exam room for a class beginning 10 minutes before the starting time of the exam.
 Typically students may enter the room and set up for their exam about 15 to 20 minutes prior to the start time for the exam.

 If you have rescheduled an exam, you will be sent an email with instructions on how to pick up the exam.
 Please speak directly to Academic Services if you need to reschedule an exam.
 Do not attempt to contact the instructor about rescheduling an exam.